The Music Man (1962 film)

 The Music Man is a 1962 American musical film directed and produced by Morton DaCosta, based on Meredith Willson's 1957 Broadway musical of the same name, which DaCosta also directed.
 Robert Preston reprises the title role from the stage version, starring alongside Shirley Jones, Buddy Hackett, Hermione Gingold, Ronny Howard, and Paul Ford.

-Released by Warner Bros. on June 19, 1962, the film was one of the biggest hits of the year and was widely acclaimed by critics.
+Released by Warner Bros.
+Pictures on June 19, 1962, the film was one of the biggest hits of the year and was widely acclaimed by critics.
 It was nominated for six Academy Awards, including Best Picture, with composer Ray Heindorf winning Best Music, Scoring of Music, Adaptation or Treatment.
 The film also won the Golden Globe Award for Best Motion Picture – Musical or Comedy, and Preston and Jones were both nominated in their respective acting categories.
 In 2005, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Plot

-In 1912, con man Professor Harold Hill arrives in fictional River City, Iowa, to swindle the citizens.
+In July, 1912, con man Professor Harold Hill arrives in fictional River City, Iowa, to swindle the citizens.
 A few traveling salesmen in the area have heard about Hill, who is known for a ploy in which he gets townspeople to pay to create boys' marching bands, with Hill faking his musical expertise and skipping town once he has their money.

 Hill discovers that River City is the home of his former associate Marcellus Washburn; with Marcellus's help, Hill incites a moral panic among River City's parents that their boys are being seduced into sin by the town's new pool table.
 He suggests that a marching band will keep young boys out of trouble.
 Anticipating that Marian Paroo, the town's librarian and piano teacher, is suspicious of his motives, Hill sets out to seduce her.
 Also suspicious is Mayor Shinn, owner of the billiard parlor, who orders the school board to obtain Hill's credentials.
 When they attempt to do so, Hill distracts them by teaching them to sing as a barbershop quartet.
 Thereafter, Hill tricks them into breaking into four-part harmony whenever they ask for his credentials.

 Hill's wooing of Marian, who mistrusts him, has little effect, though he succeeds in winning the admiration of her mother and befriends her unhappy younger brother, Winthrop.
 When Marian discovers that Hill's claim to being a graduate of Gary Conservatory is a lie, she attempts to expose him, but is interrupted by the arrival of the Wells Fargo wagon, delivering the band instruments that the townspeople had ordered.
 When Winthrop, after years of moody withdrawal, joins in the townspeople's singing and speaks effusively about his new cornet, which had arrived in the wagon, Marian changes her mind about Hill.
 Hill tells the boys to learn to play via the Think System, in which they simply have to think of a tune over and over and will know how to play it without ever practicing on their instruments.